-2022: GROUP TASKS AKPABIO ON INAUGURATION OF NDDC BOARD – The Sun Nigeria
+2022: Group tasks Akpabio on inauguration of NDDC board – The Sun Nigeria

 A civil society organisation, Niger Delta Peoples Forum, has accused the Minister of Niger Delta Affairs, Senator Godswill Akpabio, of embarking on another round of diversionary tactics that is not in tandem with the wishes of Niger Deltans regarding the Niger Delta Development Commission (NDDC).

-The group said Akpabio recently made a comment that violates the law setting up the NDDC, in an attempt to change the narrative., while saying that the greatest thing the minister should do in 2022 is to ensure the inauguration of the commission’s governing board.
+The group said Akpabio recently made a comment that violates the law setting up the NDDC, in an attempt to change the narrative.
+It said the greatest thing the minister should do in 2022 is to ensure the inauguration of the commission’s governing board.

-In a statement signed by Chief Boma Ebiakpo, National Chairman, the group said Akpabio’s position that 2022 would be a “year of positive beginning for Niger Delta region,” was provocative and diversionary.
+In a statement by Chief Boma Ebiakpo, national chairman, the group said Akpabio’s position that 2022 would be a “year of positive beginning for Niger Delta region” was provocative and diversionary.

-According to the group, it is rather unfortunate and disheartening that Akpabio, who has been Minister of Niger Delta Region and supervising Minister of NDDC since July 2019 is now praying that the “year 2022 will usher in a positive beginning for the Niger Delta region” when there are legion of abandoned projects in the region under his watch as supervising Minister.
+The group said it was rather unfortunate and disheartening that Akpabio, who has been Minister of Niger Delta region and supervising Minister of NDDC since July 2019 is now praying that the “year 2022 will usher in a positive beginning for the Niger Delta region” when there are legion of abandoned projects in the region under his watch as supervising Minister.

 NDPF queried what Akpabio has been doing for “two and a half years in the saddle, with National Assembly approved budgets of N799 Billion for 2019 and 2020, for NDDC.”